Dear Governor Christie,

 The best thing for New Jersey, the racetracks and for you would be for the state to keep the tracks, open up a casino at the Meadowlands and have the business thrive like it is in New York right now.
 The horsemen wouldn't even mind if the casinos in Atlantic City were invested and part of the project.

-If there is a valid reason that you don't want to put slots at the Meadowlands then simply let us know and we will accept it.
-The reasons you are giving now are a bunch of smoke and mirrors and the citizens of New Jersey deserve the truth.
+If there is a valid reason that you don't want to put slots at the Meadowlands then simply let us know and we will accept it. are a bunch of smoke and mirrors and the citizens of New Jersey deserve the truth.
 I truly believe this is a critical move for you and I hope you make the right one.

 Dave told me you were a great guy and had a good sense of humor.
 I have watched you on the news and in interviews and have a great deal of respect for you and think you could be a great leader.
 The only hole I see in your political agenda, outside of those little snaps you have every now and then, is this Atlantic City thing.

 A man of character and a leader does not fold on his values and principles for any reason and I feel like this is, in a way, judgement day for you.
 A strong man is never afraid to admit his mistakes and change his path and Governor Christie I am hoping you are a strong man.